Excuse #4 I don’t have time

 Remember, even more important than your youth ministry knowledge is your ability to be available.
 If you’re available to talk, eat, and do life with students, you won’t have to worry about having enough time to do stuff that doesn’t matter, you’ll be investing your most important minutes face to face or text to text with kids.
 That’s the stuff that matters.

 Think about your day, your habits, your time wasters.
-We are privileged.
-We have the joy of serving full time and yet we waste tons of time on stuff that will not matter on earth or in eternity.
-We waste so much time on frivolousness and trivia that we become unaware that we are losing kids, losing momentum, and losing credibility.
+You are privileged.
+You have the joy of serving full time and yet you waste tons of time on stuff that will not matter on earth or in eternity.
+You waste so much time on frivolousness and trivia that you become unaware that you’re losing kids, losing momentum, and losing credibility.

 You know the phrase “Rome burned while Nero played his fiddle.”?
-Well, it’s possible that we are, unnecessarily, burning time off the clock of our youth ministry careers to pursue stuff that, in the end, will not matter.
-This roller coaster road trip could end tomorrow or in 10 years, we don’t know.
+Well, it’s possible that you are, unnecessarily, burning time off the clock of our youth ministry careers to pursue stuff that, in the end, will not matter.
+This roller coaster road trip could end tomorrow or in 10 years, you don’t know.
 This is why time is so important and should not be wasted.

 How To Kill This Excuse: Discipline